MainulDip/KotlinEveryday/oop-tour-kotlin.md

 > Sealed vs Enum
-_ Sealed class can have <T> (Generic type) parameters, but not enum _ Sealed class can hold "Instance Specefic Data", not only singleton
+_ Sealed class can have <T> (Generic type) parameters, but not enum _ Sealed Class With Complex Hierarchy (Multiple Nested class/objects) is recognised by IDE.
+But enum with abstract class is not recogniseable/predictable by IDE, as the IDE compiler cannot get the inheritance Hierarchy.
+Specially working with "when" block, IDE can generate all the posible options/branches of the sealed class.
+Its always handy
+_ Sealed class can hold "Instance Specefic Data", not only singleton

 ```kt